Sequential estimation of Spearman rank correlation using Hermite series estimators: Background

+where $(\mathbf{x_{i}}, \mathbf{y_{i}}) \sim f(x,y)$.
 Theoretical properties of the univariate Hermite series density estimator easily generalize to the multivariate case as discussed in \cite{schwartz1967estimation} and \cite{convergence1}.

-In \cite{stephanou2017sequential} the following univariate distribution function estimator was studied, based on (\ref{HermiteSeriesProbEst}), for densities with support on the full real line:
+In \cite{stephanou2017sequential, stephanou2020properties} the following univariate distribution function estimator was studied, based on (\ref{HermiteSeriesProbEst}), for densities with support on the full real line:

-In the context of online estimation of the Spearman's rank correlation coefficient we make use of the expression \eqref{gradecorrel}, the Hermite series bivariate density function estimator \eqref{HermiteSeriesProbEstBivariate} and the univariate Hermite series based distribution function estimator \eqref{HermiteSeriesDistroEst} to define:
+In the context of online estimation of the Spearman rank correlation coefficient we make use of the expression \eqref{gradecorrel}, the Hermite series bivariate density function estimator \eqref{HermiteSeriesProbEstBivariate} and the univariate Hermite series based distribution function estimator \eqref{HermiteSeriesDistroEst} to define:

-As discussed in section \ref{measuresBackground}, the grade correlation is that constant which \eqref{spearmanRank} unbiasedly estimates in large samples.
+As discussed in Section \ref{measuresBackground}, the grade correlation is that constant for which \eqref{spearmanRank} is an asymptotically unbiased estimator.
 Given that the online streaming and massive data set scenarios are large sample situations, the above estimator is natural.
 Note that in principle, $N_{1}$, $N_{2}$, $N_{3}$ and $N_{4}$ can all take on distinct values.
 However, for simplicity of the explication of the algorithms below (along with certain computational advantages), we set $N_{1}=N_{2}=N_{3}=N_{4}=N$,

 For computational efficiency it is advantageous to phrase the estimator above in terms of linear algebra operations: